-Delegated Print Scenario 1 Non-secure Print Given the Delegate printed to a non-secure Proxy Printer, Then: • The job is send to the printer. • Print-out document for Delegate is created with status Completed .
+Delegated Print • Job is printed as Job Ticket, or in Non-secure or Authenticated (Hold or Direct) Print Mode.
+Process 1.
+Delegate creates Delegated Print Job.
+2. Delegate prints the job.
+Scenario 1 Non-secure Print Given the Delegate printed to a non-secure Proxy Printer, Then: • The job is send to the printer. • Print-out document for Delegate is created with status Completed.
 SavaPage Account Transactions are created and linked.
 Transactions are for personal delegators, delegator groups, and shared accounts involved.
-Printing costs are pro-rata divided over the Account Transactions.
-Transactions are displayed as Printer Usage with the pro-rata amount and status Completed.
+Printing costs are pro-rata divided over the Account Transactions. • Transactions are displayed as Printer Usage with the pro-rata amount and status Completed .
 Transactions Summary with cost data is displayed with the Print-out document.
 Scenario 2 Authenticated Print Release.
-Given the Delegate printed to a Hold or Direct Mode Proxy Printer, And released the job by NFC Authentication, Then: The Print-out document is created as in "Scenario 1". • The Print-out document is created as in Scenario 1.
+Given the Delegate printed to a Hold or Direct Mode Proxy Printer, And released the job by NFC Authentication, Then • The Print-out document is created as in "Scenario 1".
 Scenario 3 Job Ticket Released.
 Given the Delegate printed a Job Ticket, And the ticket is released by a Job Ticket Operator, Then: • The Print-out document is created as in "Scenario 1", using Job Ticket Cost as printing cost.
 Scenario 4 Job Ticket Canceled.
-Given the Delegate printed a Job Ticket, And the ticket is canceled by the Delegate or an Operator (in SavaPage or CUPS), Then: The Job Ticket is just removed.
-References Section 3.5.4, "Delegated Print" [46]. • Section 4.9.2, "Proxy Print Authentication" [120]. • Section 3.5.9, "Job Ticket Print" [57].
+Given the Delegate printed a Job Ticket, And the ticket is canceled by the Delegate or an Operator (in SavaPage o CUPS), Then: • The Job Ticket is just removed.
+References • Section 3.5.4, "Delegated Print" [47]. • Section 4.9.2, "Proxy Print Authentication" [127]. • Section 3.5.9, "Job Ticket Print" [58].